 Important - The Board of Adjustment Hearing is Continuing

-The Madison County Board of Adjustment will be meeting again in the County Courthouse on Weds May 15th at 6:00 pm.
+The Madison County Board of Adjustment will be meeting again in the County Courthouse on Monday June 17th at 6:00 pm.
 During this hearing the board will hear testimony from expert witnesses and landowners opposed to the issuance of the permit.

 Sustainable Madison has retained an attorney on behalf of those opposed to the plant as well as paying the witnesses who will testify as to why the plant should not be permitted.

 Sadly, the way the zoning laws are written, the onus and expense of proving the asphalt plant will be hazardous to the health and economic prosperity to the community falls to our community of which Sustainable Madison is helping to lead the way.
 This is why we still need your financial support, please donate by clicking on the Donate button above.